Kerstin Emhoff

-Kerstin Emhoff (née Mackin; born March 18, 1967) is an American film producer and founder and CEO of the production company Prettybird.
+Kerstin Emhoff (née Mackin; born March 18, 1967) is an American film producer and the co-founder and CEO of the commercial production company Prettybird and creative studio Ventureland.

-Under her leadership the company's films have won Grammy Awards, Emmy Awards, and Cannes Lions, while she personally won a News & Documentary Emmy Award in 2012.
-She was president of the "film craft" jury of the 2020 Cannes Lions International Festival of Creativity.
-Her former husband Douglas Emhoff later married Kamala Harris.

-Career
+She is a member of the Directors Guild of America, Producers Guild of America, and Television Academy.

+Emhoff won a News & Documentary Emmy Award in 2012.
+As the CEO of Ventureland, Emhoff has executive produced documentaries including The Deepest Breath, Bobi Wine: The People's President, If These Walls Could Sing, and AKA Jane Roe.

+Life and career

+Kerstin Jennifer Emhoff was born in Minnesota, the daughter of Kathleen "Katie" (née Davies) and James Mackin.
+She has two brothers, Seth Mackin and Kyle Mackin.
+Her parents divorced in 1982, and her father later remarried.

-After film school, Emhoff moved to Los Angeles, where she got a job at a small production company and "was immediately hooked into the world of short form."
+After film school at Boston University, Emhoff moved to Los Angeles, where she got a job at a small production company and "was immediately hooked into the world of short form."
 By 2002, Emhoff was a principal (and executive producer) at HSI Productions.
 HSI creatives at that time included Paul Hunter, Hype Williams, and Diane Martel.

+Prettybird

-In 2007, Emhoff together with director Paul Hunter left HSI to co-found the production company Prettybird.
-Ad Age named Prettybird as Creativity's 2015 Production Company of the Year.
+In 2007, Emhoff, together with Hunter, left HSI to co-found the production company Prettybird.
+Emhoff is Prettybird's CEO.
+Ad Age named Prettybird as Creativity's Production Company of the Year twice, in 2015 and 2021.

-Emhoff is Prettybird's president.
-Under her leadership the company's films have won Grammy Awards, Emmy Awards, and Cannes Lions, while she personally won a News & Documentary Emmy Award in 2012.
-She was executive producer of Manhunt: The Search for Bin Laden (2013), which won the Primetime Emmy Award for Outstanding Documentary or Nonfiction Special; she has also produced Emmy Award-winning The Tillman Story.
-She was also producer of the 2020 documentary AKA Jane Roe.
+She was executive producer of Manhunt: The Search for Bin Laden (2013), which won the Primetime Emmy Award for Outstanding Documentary or Nonfiction Special, and produced Emmy Award-winning The Tillman Story.

+Ventureland

+In 2020, she joined with two of her Prettybird partners (Ali Brown and Paul Hunter) and long-time collaborator John Battsek to co-found Ventureland, a multi-platform entertainment company.
+Based in Los Angeles and London, Ventureland produces documentaries, scripted content, podcasts, and branded entertainment.
+As the CEO of Ventureland, Emhoff has executive produced documentaries including The Deepest Breath, Bobi Wine: The People's President, If These Walls Could Sing, and the 2020 documentary AKA Jane Roe.

-She served on the board of directors of the Association of Independent Commercial Producers (AICP) for over ten years, and was the AICP President for Western United States.
+Emhoff was on the board of directors of the Association of Independent Commercial Producers (AICP) for over ten years, and was the AICP President for Western United States.
 In 2015, she chaired the AICP annual show "The Art & Technique of the American Commercial."

-In 2016, she founded the non-profit Pipelines, a not-for-profit initiative to increase opportunities in advertising for diverse young people.
-In 2020, Pipelines is scheduled to launch its mobile app, designed to connect companies looking for diverse talent with young people looking for jobs in tech and entertainment.
+In 2020, she served as President of the Film Craft jury at the Cannes Lions International Festival of Creativity.

 When Ava DuVernay partnered with Los Angeles mayor Eric Garcetti, Netflix, HBO and others to set up the Evolve Entertainment Fund (EEF), Emhoff was named to its first Advisory Board.
 According to Billboard, "The EEF is a public-private partnership between the City of Los Angeles, industry leaders in entertainment and digital media, non-profit organizations and educational institutions which is dedicated to building career pathways into film, television and music for women, people of color and low-income Angelenos through paid internships, focused mentoring and an ongoing series of workshops and panels."

-In 2020, she joined with two of her partners at Prettybird (Ali Brown and Paul Hunter) to co-found Ventureland, a new multi-platform entertainment company, with long-time collaborator John Battsek.
-Ventureland, based in Los Angeles and London, will produce both documentaries and scripted content.

-In 2020, she serves as president of the "film craft" jury of the Cannes Lions International Festival of Creativity.